arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 //Some(User(765))
 ```

-This system of looking up global instances and allowing manual overrides will be simplified when the feature request [KEEP-87](https://github.com/Kotlin/KEEP/pull/87) is implemented into the language.
+This system of looking up global instances and allowing manual overrides has several pitfalls and can and will be simplified when the feature request [KEEP-87](https://github.com/Kotlin/KEEP/pull/87) is implemented into the language.